awsdocs/amazon-ec2-user-guide/doc_source/ri-market-general.md

 ### After your Reserved Instance is sold<a name="ri-market-concepts-sold"></a>

 When your Reserved Instance is sold, AWS sends you an email notification\.
 Each day that there is any kind of activity, you receive one email notification capturing all the activities of the day\.
-For example, you create or sell a listing, or AWS sends funds to your account\.
+Activities can include when you create or sell a listing, or when AWS sends funds to your account\.

-To track the status of a Reserved Instance listing in the console, choose **Reserved Instance**, **My Listings**\.
+**To track the status of a Reserved Instance listing in the console**

+1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

+1. In the navigation page, choose **Reserved Instances**\.

+1. Choose the **My Listings** tab\.

    The **My Listings** tab contains the **Listing State** value\.
 It also contains information about the term, listing price, and a breakdown of how many instances in the listing are available, pending, sold, and canceled\.

 You can also use the [describe\-reserved\-instances\-listings](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-reserved-instances-listings.html) command with the appropriate filter to obtain information about your listings\.

 ### Getting paid<a name="ri-market-sold-gettingpaid"></a>